genropy/genropy_saved/docs/genro/database/intro_resources.rst

         .. image:: ../_images/projects/resources/private_resources1.png

-        Now, if you would want to keep in your *private* resources some images, a CSS file and a Javascript file, your project tree might be the following one:
+        Now, if you would want to keep in your *private* resources some images, a CSS file and a javascript file, your project tree might be the following one:

         .. image:: ../_images/projects/resources/private_resources2.png